 The history of the Vernon Twp Fire Dept.

 In May of 1961 the Vernon Township Volunteer Fire Department was organized.
 A committee was appointed to draw up the By-Laws and Ray Chamberlain was elected temporary Fire Chief.
-Later, the first appointed Fire Chief was Herman Wente.
+Later, the first Fire Chief to be appointed was Herman Wente.

-Today the Fire Department has two stations.
-One at 52 Turkey Foot Road and the Main Station at 3335 Turkey Foot Road.
-We have 2 pumpers, 1 tanker, 1 Brush Fire Truck, 1 Rescue Truck, and 1 4-wheel drive Mule.
+Today, the Fire Department has two stations.
+One is at 52 Turkey Foot Road, and the Main Station is at 3335 Turkey Foot Road.
+We have two pumpers, one tanker, one Brush Fire Truck, one Rescue Truck, and two ATVs for brush fires and rescue.
 We currently have 21 firefighters.
 We cover 35.3 Square miles.
 We receive all funding from property tax levies.

 VERNON TWP.
 RESCUE

-Vernon Rescue was started in January 1973 answering calls in a 1965 Oldsmobile Modified Hearse ambulance leased from a local funeral home 9 (Jack Davis in South Webster).
+Vernon Rescue was started in January 1973, answering calls in a 1965 Oldsmobile Modified Hearse ambulance leased from a local funeral home 9 (Jack Davis in South Webster).
 It was leased for $1.00 a year.
-In February 1973 The service was incorporated and a contract to provide ambulance service was established with the Twp.
+In February 1973, The service was incorporated, and a contract to provide ambulance service was established with the Twp.
 Trustees.
-Although separate from the Fire Department as far as organization, many of the same members are on both departments and both organizations work together as one.
+Although separate from the Fire Department regarding the organization, many of the same members are in both departments, and both organizations work together as one.

-Today we have one ambulance at each station.
-We are a Advanced Life Support unit and provide Paramedic care to the residents of Vernon Twp. and those who pass through.
+Today, we have one ambulance at each station.
+We are an Advanced Life Support unit and provide Paramedic care to the residents of Vernon Twp. and those who pass through.
 We also respond to mutual aid calls to neighboring departments.
-We have 4 Paramedics, 2 Intermediate EMT’s, 7 EMT’s and 4 First Responders.
+We have 4 Paramedics, 2 Advanced EMTs, 3 Basic EMTs, and 1 First Responders.

 We cover 35.3 Square miles.
 We receive all funding from property tax levies.
 We currently do not charge anyone for our emergency services.